Martchus/cpp-utilities/doc/buildvariables.md

   private test helper; prevents creation of install targets
 * `META_ADD_DEFAULT_CPP_UNIT_TEST_APPLICATION`: implicitly add a source file with a main()-entry point to test target for running CppUnit test cases
+* `TLS_SUPPORT`: enables TLS support
+    * enabled by default for projects using Qt Network; should be disabled when using Qt Network but no TLS is required
+    * currently only relevant when using static Qt (6.2.0 or newer) to link against an appropriate TLS plugin for TLS support in Qt Network
+* `META_TLS_PLUGINS`: specifies an additional list of Qt TLS plugins to check before the known TLS plugins
+    * can be used to give other TLS plugins precedence over the plugins which are checked by default

 ### Files
 * `HEADER_FILES`/`SRC_FILES`: specifies C++ header/source files